k3d-io/k3d/docs/usage/advanced/calico.md

 On the k3s cluster creation :

-- add the flag `--flannel-backend=none`.
+- add the flags `--flannel-backend=none` and `--disable-network-policy`.
 For this, on k3d you need to forward this flag to k3s with the option `--k3s-arg`.
 - mount (`--volume`) the calico descriptor in the auto deploy manifest directory of k3s `/var/lib/rancher/k3s/server/manifests/`

 So the command of the cluster creation is (when you are at root of the k3d repository)